Responsible Engineering

 This stance and such licenses have succeeded in keeping software companies and individual developers from being held liable for bugs and security vulnerabilities.
 With such licenses, it has even been difficult to adjudicate negligence claims.
 Liability discussions are more common around products that include software, such as medical devices, cars, and planes, but rarely around software itself.

 Even though developers may not be held legally responsible for the effects of their software, there is a good argument for ethical responsibilities.
 There are many actions that may be technically not illegal, but that are widely considered to be unethical.
-A typical example to illustrate the difference between illegal and unethical actions is the decision of pharma CEO Martin Shkreli to buy the license for producing the 60-year-old drug Daraprim to subsequently raise the price from $13 to $750 per pill: All actions were technically legal and Shkreli stood by his decisions, but the 5000% price increase was largely perceived by the public as unethical and Shkreli was vilified.
+A typical example to illustrate the difference between illegal and unethical actions is the decision of pharma CEO Martin Shkreli to buy the license for producing the sixty-year-old drug Daraprim to subsequently raise the price from $13 to $750 per pill: all actions were technically legal and Shkreli stood by his decisions, but the 5,000 percent price increase was largely perceived by the public as unethical and Shkreli was vilified.

 While the terminology is not used consistently across fields, we distinguish legality, (professional) ethics, and morality roughly as follows:

 We may, individually or as a group, consider that drastically raising the price of a drug or shipping software without proper quality control is bad (unethical), but there is no law against it (legal).
-Professional ethics like the ACM Code of Ethics may require to “avoid harm (1.2)” and “strive to achieve high quality in both the processes and products of professional work (2.1)” and will provide guidance for ethical behavior, but provide few mechanisms for enforcement.
+Professional ethics may set requirements and provide guidance for ethical behavior—for example, the ACM Code of Ethics requires to “avoid harm (1.2)” and “strive to achieve high quality in both the processes and products of professional work (2.1)”—but provide few mechanisms for enforcement.
 Ultimately, ethical behavior is often driven by individuals striving to be a good person or striving to be seen as a good person.
 High ethical standards can yield long-term benefits to individuals and organizations through better reputation and better staff retention and motivation.
 Even when not legally required, we hope our readers are interested in behaving responsibly and ethically.

 Why Responsible Engineering Matters for ML-Enabled Systems